Maximinodotpy/Gitdown/readme.txt

 = Third Party Services =

-This plugin uses the following third Party Services and Programs
+This plugin uses the following third Party Services and Programs.

 - *Globster.xyz*: Is used in the how to section for Gitdown, to teach glob patterns.
     - [Homepage](https://globster.xyz/)